stevenaeola/curriculum_topic/scraping/institutions/A_Template/README.txt

     }
 }

+If all of the data is held inside the index page then include '"no_clicking_required": true' in the spec (see Northampton)

 Actions to navigate from the index page to the list of modules can be specified in the "index" items e.g.

 "index": {"2023": {"url": "URL of starting point":